Wythenshawe Hall

-In the winter of 1643–44 the house was besieged by Parliamentarian forces during the English Civil War.
-Despite the stout defence put up by Robert Tatton and his fellow Royalists, the defenders were overwhelmed by the Roundheads' superior weaponry.
+In the winter of 1643–44, the house was besieged by Parliamentarian forces during the English Civil War.
+Despite the stout defence put up by Tatton and his fellow Royalists, the defenders were overwhelmed by the Roundheads' superior weaponry.

 Rebuilding work was carried out at the end of the 18th century, and various additions made in the 19th century, including a walled garden, an ice house, glass houses and a tenant's hall.
 Wythenshawe Hall and its surrounding parkland were donated to Manchester Corporation in 1926, and in 1930 it was opened to the public as a museum.

 The building was badly damaged in an arson attack in March 2016; the hall finally reopened to visitors in September 2022 after extensive repairs.

 History

 A pre-1300 charter mentions an enclosed deer park in Wythenshawe where the Tatton family owned land in 1297.
 Around 1540, Robert Tatton of Chester built Wythenshawe Hall as the Tatton family residence.
-The timber-framed Tudor house was the home of the family for almost 400 years. and may originally have had a moat.
+The timber-framed Tudor house was the home of the family for almost 400 years and may originally have had a moat.

 The hall was besieged during the English Civil War over the winter of 1643–44 by Robert Duckenfield's Parliamentarian forces.
 It was defended by Royalists led by Robert Tatton until the Roundheads brought two cannons to the hall from Manchester, leading to the Royalist surrender on 27 February 1644.
 The Parliamentarians subsequently confiscated Wythenshawe Hall, but it was returned to the Tatton family on payment of a fine of just over £700.
 After recovering the estate, the family expanded it to about 2500 acre.